 You can learn more about what your case may be worth, what damages you could seek, and what legal options you have available.
 We can help you understand the potential of your case as a claim or lawsuit.

-According to Florida Statutes § 95.11(3)(a), injury victims generally have four years to file a lawsuit for compensation.
-If you miss this deadline, you could forfeit your right to recover your losses.
+According to Florida Statutes § 95.11(3)(a), victims generally have four years to file a personal injury lawsuit for compensation.
+If you file a wrongful death case, you have two years.
+The two-year deadline also generally applies to medical malpractice cases in Florida and nursing home abuse cases.

-We also advise that you get started early on your case in order to capture important evidence.
-Certain crucial forms of evidence can disappear soon after the accident – but if you contact our team in time, we can start building the best possible case.
+We advise you to get started early on your case to capture important evidence and to get the maximum compensation.
+Certain crucial forms of evidence can disappear soon after the accident, but if you contact our team in time, we can start building the best case.
+You must file before the deadline, or you won’t be able to recover financial compensation.